dennisreimann/uiengine/README.md

 - [patternplate](https://github.com/sinnerschrader/patternplate/)

 … or have a look at [the ever growing list of similar tools](https://github.com/davidhund/styleguide-generators).

+## 🛠 Development

+You like this project and are interested in participating?
+See the [development docs](./docs/development.md) for an introduction and workflows when hacking on the UIengine.

 - - - - -